A woman refusing a present she didn’t want as it reminds her of Radiation Fibrosis Syndrome, which she experienced after Radiation Therapy.

 • Slowed wound healing

-Also, depending on the specific area of the body that received radiation, RIF can lead to the following (1):
+Also, depending on the specific area of the body that received radiation, RFS can lead to the following (1):

 Area of Radiation Treatment: Side Effect